 While you’re there, you should really check out the pancake boat.
 This is a small cruise boat that takes you down the IJ River while serving you an all-you-can-eat pancake buffet!

-- Take an hour-long tour through the genever distillery.
+- Take an hour-long tour through the distillery.

 - Taste and learn to make your very own cocktails – like a pro!

-- Hear the history of Lucas Bols and his legendary genever.
+- Hear the history of Lucas Bols and his legendary ‘Genever’ – a rival to Gin.

+The Bols family were celbreated Dutch spirit-makers and alcohol sellers who left quite a legacy.
 Located centrally to all the exciting happenings in Amsterdam, you’ll find the House of Bols.
-This genever house is both an academy and a museum of sorts.
+This Genever house is both an academy and a museum of sorts.

 You can book a self-guided tour through the distillery, which will give you a detailed history of Lucas Bols himself.
 See how the Bols legacy began, and how it has evolved through the years.